How would you like to know the top SEO H1 tags best practices for ranking your pages higher in Google?

 For example, the title tag for a blog post on this site about good SEO books to read is:

-- 20 Best SEO Books for 2021 (Learn Search Engine Optimization)
+- 20 Best SEO Books for 2022 On Search Engine Optimization

-But the H1 tag on the page is:
+But the H1 tag on the page could easily be:

-This strategy allows me to capture more clicks from the search results by including the number of books and the current year; however, the actual H1 tag doesn’t need to have those metrics; so I omitted them.
+That strategy would allow me to capture more clicks from the search results by including the number of books and the current year; however, the actual H1 tag doesn’t need to have all of those numbers.
+The number 20 could be omitted without any issues.

-Now here’s another example from the SEO chatter website that does use an exact match between the title tag and H1 tag.
-I felt that it was good to have the same words, in the same order, for the page.
+Now here’s another example from the SEO chatter website that uses an exact match between the title tag and H1 tag.

 Just use what’s best for your content.
 It may be a slight variation between the title tag and H1 tag or an exact match.
 Both are perfectly fine for improving your search engine optimization.